Do you need a special camera for astrophotography?

 You do not need to use a special camera for astrophotography.
 A DSLR camera or even a quality smartphone can be used.
 DSLR cameras can be modified by removing filters from the sensor to make them more sensitive for astrophotography or used as is.
 A camera with manual focus and longer exposure is OK.

-Which camera you can use may also depend on the target you are trying to photograph.
+Which camera you use may also depend on the target you are trying to photograph.
 Are you taking general night sky photographs of stars or the Milky Way?
 Or do you want to photograph a combination of targets in the sky against an interesting landscape as your foreground?
 Or perhaps you want to photograph planets or the moon?
 Finally, as I prefer, you may be interested in photographing deep sky objects such as galaxies and nebulae.

 Photographing the Milky Way